Shervin-Halat/Deep-Reinforcement-Learning-Project-Modified-Double-DQN-/README.md

 # Modified-Double-DQN
-This repo is related to the archived paper named Modified Double DQN: addressing stability https://arxiv.org/abs/2108.04115
+This repo is related to the following archived paper named "Modified Double DQN: addressing stability" https://arxiv.org/abs/2108.04115